outworkers/phantom/README.md

 ==========================================
 <a href="#table-of-contents">back to top</a>

-com.websudos.phantom uses a specific set of traits to enforce more advanced Cassandra limitations and schema rules at compile time.
+phantom uses a specific set of traits to enforce more advanced Cassandra limitations and schema rules at compile time.

 <a id="partition-key">PartitionKey[T]</a>
 ==============================================